Fran Healy (musician): Solo work (2000; 2010)

 Although Healy predominantly plays guitar, he has also been known to write and perform with piano.
 In 2000, he appeared on The Clint Boon Experience single "Do What You Do (Earworm Song)", reaching number 63 in the UK charts.
 Boon described this song as his "masterpiece".

 In 2010 Healy released the solo album Wreckorder, which featured Paul McCartney on bass and Neko Case.
 He co-wrote the song "Here With Me" from The Killers' 2012 album Battle Born.

-BNQT (2015-2017)
+BNQT (2015–2017)

 In 2015 Healy was invited to join Banquet, a supergroup initiated by Eric Pulido of Midlake as "a poor man's Traveling Wilburys" consisting of musicians that he admired.
-Besides Healy and Pulido, the band also included Alex Kapranos of Franz Ferdinand, Ben Bridwell from Band of Horses and Grandaddy's Jason Lytle, along with Pulido's Midlake band mates Jesse Chandler, Joey McClellan and McKenzie Smith.
+Besides Healy and Pulido, the band also included Alex Kapranos of Franz Ferdinand, Ben Bridwell from Band of Horses and Grandaddy's Jason Lytle, along with Pulido's Midlake bandmates Jesse Chandler, Joey McClellan and McKenzie Smith.
 Among the non-Midlake members, Healy was one of only two – along with Lytle – who traveled to Denton, Texas for recording sessions, with the rest contributing remotely.
 After changing the spelling of the band's name to avoid confusion with another group, BNQT released their debut album Volume 1 on April 28, 2017, to which Healy and the other vocalists each contributed two songs.